-Disciplinary literacy needs to be seen not as an add-on, but as a means to deeper understanding and transfer of learning for all students.
-The focus of this course is on creating the instructional skills necessary to deepen student understanding.
-Teachers enrolled in this course will examine and analyze the unique characteristics of the literacy patterns of their individual discipline and acquire strategies for addressing these patterns in order to improve comprehension.
-Participants will leave this course equipped to address discipline-specific literacies and to prepare students for college and careers.
+Participants will examine and analyze the unique characteristics of the literacy patterns of their individual discipline and acquire strategies for addressing these patterns in order to improve comprehension.
+Upon completion of this course, participants will be equipped to address discipline-specific literacies and to prepare students for college and careers.

 The required text for this course is Literacy in the Disciplines: A Teacher’s Guide for Grades 5-12by Thomas DeVere Wolsey and Diane Lapp.
 978-1-462527-92-2